-The River Coe (ID: 20325) lies to the east of the A82 and runs parallel with the trunk road throughout the scheme extent (approximately 20m at its nearest point).
-The River Coe is a waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'High' (SEPA water classification hub).
+The River Coe (ID: 20325) lies to the east of the A82 and runs parallel with the trunk road for the full scheme extent (approximately 50m at its nearest point).
+The River Coe is a waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'High' (SEPA).